em1e/ft_irc/tests2.md

   - when the channel is password protected and has a password,  the client can join without putting a password
   - When the client tries to join to different channels, we get a error message "Invalid chsnnel name"
   - When userLimit = 2 and a 3rd client tries to join the channel, server gives an error that "cannot add client to the chsnnel" but then we get a broadcasting message that the client joins the channel and then we see that in the client side the client indeed joins the channel
+  - Cannot join to channel #chan123hello (Channel is full) if the channel is full. but it wont kick anybody which are already inside the channel.

 - topic:
   - on success, topic doesn't send a message to the channel admins? (the client who set the topic) for the change